 Frequently Asked Questions (FAQs)

-What is the difference between lemon fudge and traditional fudge?
+What’s the difference between lemon fudge and normal fudge?

 How long does lemon fudge last?